 Free C2C crochet patterns (corner to corner crochet squares, letters + more)

-On this page, you’ll find free C2C crochet patterns organized by size, so you can grab the exact square you need and start creating right away.
-Make one square today… or make a whole blanket later.
-Either way works!
-Use the table of contents at the top to jump to the section you need.
+On this page, you’ll find free C2C crochet patterns organized by panel size, so it’s easy to choose the right pattern for your project.
+Make a single panel for a pillow or wall hanging, or combine multiple panels to create a full blanket—it’s completely up to you.
+Use the table of contents at the top of the page to jump straight to the section you need and start crocheting.

-Start here: Use the table of contents above to jump to the C2C crochet squares by size, plus C2C letters, numbers, and other corner-to-corner crochet patterns.
+Start here: Use the table of contents above to jump to the C2C crochet panels by size, plus C2C letters, numbers, and other corner-to-corner crochet patterns.

 What is corner-to-corner crochet (C2C)?

-corner-to-corner crochet (C2C) is a crochet method where you start in one corner and work your way to the opposite corner.
-Instead of crocheting long rows from side to side, you build the project diagonally by adding one square at a time.
+Corner-to-corner crochet (C2C) is a crochet technique worked diagonally from one corner to the opposite corner.
+Instead of crocheting long rows side to side, you build the project by adding C2C blocks one at a time, forming the design as you go.

-C2C is popular because it’s easy to make color changes, and it’s simple to follow along with a graph.
-Once you learn the basic rhythm (increase, then decrease), you can use the same steps to make all kinds of projects—from small squares to full blankets.
+C2C is especially popular for colorwork because color changes are easy to manage and designs are simple to follow using a graph.
+Once you learn the basic rhythm—increasing, then decreasing—you can use the same steps to make all kinds of projects, from small panels to full blankets.

 New to C2C?
 Start with my video tutorial

-New to C2C crochet?
-You’re in the right place! corner-to-corner crochet is easier than it looks, and once you learn the basic steps, you can use the same method for so many different designs.
+You’re in the right place!
+C2C crochet is easier than it looks, and once you understand the basics, you can use the same method again and again for different designs.

-In my video tutorial, I’ll walk you through the C2C basics step by step—how to start in the corner, how to increase, how to decrease, and how to keep your edges neat.
-After you watch, come back to this page and pick a C2C crochet pattern to try first (mini squares are a great warm-up, and medium squares are perfect for your first bigger project!).
+In my video tutorial, I walk you through the C2C process step by step, including how to start in the corner, how to increase and decrease, and how to keep your edges neat.
+After watching, come back to this page and choose a pattern to try—mini panels are a great warm-up, and medium panels are perfect for your first larger project.

 Ways to use C2C crochet patterns